 Whenever I go to print a shirt I start with a design idea, but I’ll talk about that later.
-Once the design is determined the next step is to find the shirt.
+Once the design is determined, the next step is to find the shirt.
 There are several go to brands that are great places to start.
 Next Level is one of the brands that I use a bunch of the time.
 There Tri-Blend shirts tend to be my favorite on the market.
-These shirts are light, and very flexible.
+These shirts are light and very flexible.
 They fit naturally over the body and are super comfortable to wear.
 These shirts are also in the relatively affordable price range for making a bunch.

 Other brands that I have a passing familiarity with in terms of shirt include: Bella, Guildan, and Fruit of the Loom.
 None of these shirts have really impressed me enough to point where I look for them when I first start creating a shirt.

 If none of these options really match what you’re doing, work with a representative of the printing shop to figure out what they would recommend.
 These people spend much more time than you building out shirts.
-They know the brands they have in stock and if you are able to answer the weight and style questions, are usually pretty good at helping you find your options.
+They know the brands they have in stock, and if you are able to answer the weight and style questions, they are usually pretty good at helping you find your options.

-Ink Colors, and Locations
+Ink, Colors, and Locations